 No late-night host has done more to introduce America to its greatest chefs than Jimmy Fallon.
 Chefs as wide-ranging as Nobu Matsuhisa, Mario Batali, Danny Bowien, David Chang, Ilan Hall, and Dominique Ansel (making Cronuts, of course) have appeared on his show, having fun while cooking delicious food for Fallon (he’s got a great job).
 What Johnny Carson was for comedians, Fallon is for chefs.

-Earl Wilson/ The New York Times
+#39 Pete Wells, Restaurant Critic, The New York Times

 Whoever holds this post is, ipso facto, the most powerful restaurant reviewer in the country.
 Wells has successfully made the job his own, and writes witty, insightful reviews, heavy on the Asian cuisine (but is that necessarily a bad thing?).
 His weekly assessments of New York (and occasional out-of-town) eating places, like those of his predecessors, can turn them into overnight successes or nudge them toward failure, and the opinions he expresses, by extension, influence chefs and restaurateurs all over America.
 What he writes about next Wednesday will quite possibly be at your local strip mall by November.